openharmony/third_party_cangjie_tools/cjpm/doc/developer_guide.md

 # Cangjie Package Manager Developer Guide

-## Open Source Project Introduction
+## System Architecture

-`cjpm (cangjie package manager)` is a build tool for compiling Cangjie projects, implemented in the Cangjie language.
+`cjpm (cangjie package manager)` is a tool for compiling Cangjie projects, implemented in the Cangjie language.
 It provides capabilities such as project creation, compilation, execution, and unit testing, supporting automatic dependency analysis for multi-module projects to achieve sequential builds.
-Its design goals are to simplify user workflows, enhance cross-platform development efficiency, and offer highly customizable configuration options.
+Its design goals are to simplify user workflows, enhance development efficiency, and offer highly customizable configuration options.
 The overall architecture of this tool is shown below:

 ![cjpm Architecture Diagram](../figures/cjpm-architecture.jpg)